wangamelia/nvdaproj/README.md

 ## Troubleshooting
 * Check that the related files are in the correct places for the programs to work correctly together: WindowsAccessBridge-32.dll in C:\Windows\SysWOW64 and WindowsAccessBridge-64.dll in C:\Windows\System32.
 * The name of this file which goes into NVDA's Configuration Directory should match the PyCharm's execution name.
 For example, pycharm.exe would make this file pycharm.py.
 Check for other versions of this name, like pycharm64.exe.
+* PyCharm, especially the Professional version, takes a bit of time to initialize and waiting a few minutes may allow the screenreader and add-on to work properly.